julietchiamaka1995-cmyk/SHOPPING-BEHAVIOUR/README.md

 - Loaded dataset into Excel.

+- Transformed data in Power Query.

+- Changed data types.

-- Transformed data in Power Query: changed data types, cleaned using Replace and Trim functions, promoted first line to headers.
+- Cleaned the dataset using Replace and Trim functions.

+- Promoted first line to headers.

 - Closed and loaded the cleaned dataset back into Excel.